CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_total_TruSeq.md

 {% include important.html content="The following items are included in the Illumina kit" %}

-* RNA purification beads (These are the beads for rRNA depletion) (bring these to room temperature before use)
+* rRNA removal beads (These are the beads for rRNA depletion) (bring these to room temperature before use)
 * rRNA removal mix
 * rRNA binding buffer
 * Elute, Prime, Fragment High mix